ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 **QB2.9:** Check position 7,460 kbp again.
 Has the use of RNA-seq hints improved the annotation?

 **QB2.10:** Check position 6,180 kbp again.
 Has the use of RNA-seq hints improved the annotation?
+Zoom-in to the nucleotide level at position 6,178,780 bp.
+Can you see any problematic sequence that could difficult the prediction of gene structure?

 **QB2.11:** Can you find another augustus prediction that has been improved by the use of RNA-seq hints?
 Write its name ("gXX").